Thursday, August 19, 2021

 The boxers low centre of gravity coupled with the bikes wide handle bars mean that it handles corners very well indeed which makes it great fun in the twisties.
 Mind you, I am an averagely skilled rider, so what the handling is like when the bike is pushed harder I cannot say.

 The ride is mostly fine but the suspension is definitely on the firm side and I have been bounced out of the saddle on a couple of occasions.
-With time, the ride felt more compliant which I suspect is a result of components bedding in and also of me getting used the bike.
+With time, the ride felt more compliant which I suspect is a result of components bedding in and also of me getting used to the bike.

 Eventually, I got round to having the suspension professionally setup.